reichlab/flusion-manuscript/README.md

 Note that this builds a Docker image that includes static snapshots of the FluSight-forecast-hub repository and the flusion repository, which contain model output files that are used in the analyses for the manuscript.

-Now, with `flusion-manuscript` as your working directory, you can use that image to conduct analyses.
+Now, with `flusion-manuscript` as your working directory, you can use that image to conduct analyses (but see the next section for simplified commands to build the manuscript using `make`).

 The following starts up a bash shell: